-Prior to the abandonment of one (1) monitoring well, MW-2A, the total depth of the monitoring well will be measured to determine if any obstruction or sediment is present.
-Subsequent to measuring the depths of the monitoring well, the well box and the surrounding concrete will be removed using a jackhammer.
-The space around the monitoring well will be cleared using an air-knife to a depth of five feet bgs unless utilities are encountered or known to be present.
-The monitoring well will be abandoned by over-drilling to a depth of one foot below their constructed depths using a truck mounted drill-rig equipped with 10-inch outside diameter hollow-stem augers.
+Prior to the abandonment of the two (2) monitoring wells, MW-1 and MW-2A, the total depth of each monitoring well will be measured to determine if any obstruction or sediment is present.
+Water samples will be for taken from each well at this time for analysis.
+Subsequent to measuring the depths of the monitoring wells the well boxes and the surrounding concrete will be removed using a jackhammer.
+The space around the monitoring wells will be cleared using an air-knife to a depth of five feet bgs unless utilities are encountered or known to be present.
+The monitoring wells will be abandoned by over-drilling to a depth of one foot below their constructed depths using a truck mounted drill-rig equipped with 10-inch outside diameter hollow-stem augers.
 Subsequent to over-drilling, the borehole will be backfilled with neat cement.
-If utilities are encountered or known to be present, above or below ground, in the vicinity of the monitoring well that make it unsafe for over-drilling, the monitoring well will be abandoned by pressure grouting using neat cement.
+If utilities are encountered or known to be present, above or below ground, in the vicinity of the monitoring wells that make it unsafe for over-drilling, the monitoring wells will be abandoned by pressure grouting using neat cement.
 Pressure grouting will consist of attaching a hose from the cement mixer directly to the top of the monitoring well and pumping neat cement into the well, under pressure (a minimum of 25 pounds per square inch (psi)) for five minutes or pumping refusal.
 In addition, the top of the monitoring well casing will be removed to a depth of five feet bgs if it can be done safely without potentially damaging utilities in the vicinity of the monitoring wells.
 The space created by removing the well box will be backfilled with concrete or asphalt to match the surrounding conditions.